cepdnaclk/e16-3yp-smart-vending-machine/README.md

  ## GOALS
   * Making sure to record each and every transaction done by the machine in real time
   * Giving a user friendly Experience to every Consumer possible

+ ## Technologies
+  ### Cashless payments
+       * Using mobil e payment methods and  Card Transaction .
+  ### Smartphone interaction
+        * Using smart phones to selection of the products , using the money transfer systems like the help of google wallet.
+  ### Energy-Saving Vending
+         * Making sure the vending machine only works when a customers there.
+           Minor changes can be made to ensure energy saving.

  ## How it is going to work